 This is a dynamic version (which may be further developed) of a piece first published in Run Run Run (ed.
-Nick Monfort, New York: Bad Quarto, 2025, p.
+Nick Montfort, New York: Bad Quarto, 2025, p.
 8).
 It loads its minimal text-generating code as its own supply text.
-In the node.js
+In the node.js version, the JavaScript file itself is loaded locally.
+At the moment, this version uses a copy of text for the two generating functions of the code module, as displayed here:

 John Cayley, July 2025